Papua New Guinea Travel Advice

 Threat level: High

-Travellers to Papua New Guinea are advised to remain alert to both the high levels of crime that are found in the country and the wider international threat of terrorist attacks in general.
+The travel advice for Papua New Guinea is that visitors are advised to remain alert to both the high levels of crime that are found in the country and the wider international threat of terrorist attacks in general.
 This is most relevant to those travelling from such countries as the U.S and U.K, but applies to all.

 In the capital Port Moresby, travellers should be aware that serious crime is particularly high in comparison to the rest of the country, the cities of Lae and Mt Hagen are not far behind in serious crime rates.
 Be extremely wary of shanty towns or squatter areas of towns and cities, as they are particularly dangerous and should be avoided if possible.
 Bladed weapons and firearms are often used in acts of crime and terrorism in Papua New Guinea and are widely available for those who seek to use them.